bedalus/4colour/PLAN.md

 ## Phase 17: Advanced Color Network Reassignment

-The goal of this phase is to enhance the 'fix red' system for complex graph scenarios.
+The goal of this phase is to enhance the Kempe system for complex graph scenarios.

-- [ ] **Fix Red: Algorithm Improvements and constraints**
+- [ ] **Black-Node exchange algorithm: Kempe Chain Improvements and constraints**
-    *   Kick off trigger will be when placing a new node creates a red conflict.
+    *   Kick off trigger will be when placing a new node creates a conflict resulting in a priority 5 'black-node'.
-    *   Use Kempe chain to move the red with the lowest ID away
+    *   Use Kempe chain to decide on some pairing of yellow, green, blue or red suitable for color exchange.
+    *   If the 'black-node' can now be recolored to use one of the four colors, then the algorithm is finished.
+If not, it should call itself again (be careful of infinite recursion).
-    *   After all red conflicts are resolved, check if red is the most used color.
-If so, perform a swap between red and whichever other colour is the least used (using color priority for ties).
+    *   Finally, check which is the most used color on the border nodes (the graph's outer face).
+Perform an exchange between that color and whichever other colour is the most used (using color priority for ties).

 ## Future Phases (Placeholder)

 - [ ] **Document Algorithm and Implementation:**
-    *   Add detailed comments explaining the color reassignment strategy in reassign_color_network (`fix_red.py`).
+    *   Add detailed comments explaining the color reassignment strategy in reassign_color_network (`fix_black.py`).
     *   The goal of the commentary should be to prove that the algorithm will always be successful in reconfiguring the graph to use only four colours.